Digital Peter: Dataset, Competition and Handwriting Recognition Methods: Abstract

 \section{Abstract}

-This paper presents a new dataset of Peter the Great's manuscripts and describes a segmentation procedure that converts initial images of documents into the lines.
-The new dataset may be useful for researchers to train handwriting text recognition models as a benchmark for comparing different models.
-It consists of 9 694 images and text files corresponding to lines in historical documents.
-The open machine learning competition Digital Peter was held based on the considered dataset.
-The baseline solution for this competition as well as more advanced methods on handwritten text recognition are described in the article.
-Full dataset and all code are publicly available.
+This paper presents a new dataset of Peter the Great's manuscripts and describes a segmentation procedure that converts initial images of documents into lines.
+This new dataset may be useful for researchers to train handwriting text recognition models as a benchmark when comparing different models.
+It consists of 9694 images and text files corresponding to different lines in historical documents.
+The open machine learning competition "Digital Peter" was held based on the considered dataset.
+The baseline solution for this competition and advanced methods on handwritten text recognition are described in the article.
+The full dataset and all codes are publicly available.